Neh-Mahbin, Summer Home (Or Island?) To James H. Oliphant And Family

 James N. Oliphant would continue to spend summers at the family home Neh-Mahbin.
 In August of that year, the Watertown Daily Times would print an article, “Oliphant Home Described,” that would give some details—

 Alexandria Bay, Aug.
 26 – Neh-Mahbin, the island on which the Thousand Islands villa of J. Norris Oliphant, of New York, is located just opposite Keewaydin, the residence of Mr. and Mrs. (Mary Louise Wheeler Dewart) William T. Dewart, which is on a point of the mainland, and just above the home of Mr. and Mrs. (Elizabeth Florence Hamlin Clark) Mancel T. Clark of Chicago, whose home is on Comfort Island.

 Mr. Oliphant has spent his summers at the Thousand Islands since he was a child.
 He is the son of Mr. and Mrs. James H. Oliphant, of New York.
 James H. Oliphant was a pioneer resident of the Thousand Islands.
 He was one of the ten founders of the Thousand Islands Yacht Club, the founders purchased Welcome Island, where the attractive and spacious Yacht Club is now located from S. G. Pope, of Ogdensburg, and built the club on it.

-The article’s author, Nannette Lincoln, writing special to the times would go on to describe the various rooms in Neh-Mahbin which include a large, round living room with several mahogany bookcases and tables and six windows, each giving different views of the St. Lawrence River.
-A dining room with oak-beams described as an “exceptionally spacious and attractive” room.
+The article’s author, Nannette Lincoln, writing specially to The Times, would go on to describe the various rooms in Neh-Mahbin, which include a large, round living room with several mahogany bookcases and tables and six windows, each giving different views of the St. Lawrence River.
+A dining room with oak beams is described as an “exceptionally spacious and attractive” room.
 A writing room and library with views of both the river and mainland.